NessimOussedik/Cache-Allocation-Project/README.md

 Such problems do occur in various fields, be it economics, investments, advertising, production systems, and so on.
 This project revolves around network operators allocating their caches to content providers.

+Created by Gabriel Guez & Nessim Oussedik with the help of Andrea Araldo.